mcginty/snow/README.md

 # Snow

 [![Crates.io](https://img.shields.io/crates/v/snow.svg)](https://crates.io/crates/snow)
 [![Docs.rs](https://docs.rs/snow/badge.svg)](https://docs.rs/snow)
 [![Build Status](https://travis-ci.org/mcginty/snow.svg?branch=master)](https://travis-ci.org/mcginty/snow)

-An implementation of the Noise Protocol by Trevor Perrin that is designed to be Hard To Fuck Up™.
+An implementation of the [Noise Protocol](https://noiseprotocol.org/) by Trevor Perrin that is designed to be Hard To Fuck Up™.

+🔥 This library is in the state of **preview** - do everyone a favor and only use this for fun or criticizing the author's code for now.

+## Crypto
+Cryptographic providers are swappable through `NoiseBuilder::with_provider()`, but by default it chooses select, artisanal pure-Rust implementations (see `Cargo.toml` for a quick overview).

-# What's it look like?
+## What's it look like?
 See `examples/simple.rs` for a more complete TCP client/server example.

 ```rust